 Introduction to Psychedelics and Epigenetics

 Many studies suggest a connection between the use of psychedelics and epigenetic changes in the brain, leading to long-term effects.
-These chemical substances have shown to influence gene expression, leading to therapeutic benefits such as treating addiction and anxiety disorders.
+These chemical substances have been shown to influence gene expression, leading to therapeutic benefits such as treating addiction and anxiety disorders.
 Studies are still ongoing to explore the potential of psychedelics for enhancing cognitive function and treating other mental health conditions.

 Pro Tip: It is essential to follow the recommended dosage guidelines while consuming psychedelics for therapeutic purposes under professional supervision.